 Collin County Criminal District Attorney Investigators

 Below is an alphabetical list of current District Attorney Investigators and their assignments and telephone extension numbers.
-For more information, go to the organizational chart or to the specific division, section, or unit to which they are assigned.
+For more information, go to the organizational chart or to the division which they are assigned.